jslater89/shooting-sports-analyst/README-Elo.md

 For ratings that converge more quickly, but vary more rapidly around the average, try K=60, percent weight=0.25.
 For ratings that reach equilibrium more slowly but vary less, try K=50, percent weight=0.50.

+For ratings based on match performance instead of stage performance, try K=150 and scale 400, with the default 0.4 percent weight, and disable the 'by stage' option.

 **Why are the ratings wrong, in that someone worse than me has a higher rating?**
 There are a few reasons why this might be.